 Chapmans Peak Drive is not only one of Cape Town's most popular attractions, but also one of the world’s most popular scenic drives.

-It is of course also one of the highlights during the annual 110km long Cape Town cycle tour which takes place on Sunday, 12 March 2017.
-This major event on the Cape Town event calendar in March attracts more than 35 000 visitors to the Mother City every year and this year is an extra special one as the cycle tour celebrates its 40th anniversary.
+It is of course also one of the highlights during the annual 110km long Cape Town cycle tour which takes place again on Sunday, 8 March 2020.
+This major event on the Cape Town event calendar in March attracts more than 35 000 visitors to the Mother City every year.

 Chapman Peak Drive is a wonderful stretch of road and during the cycle race the cyclists have the road to themselves!
 Cyclists from all over the world are expected to join the race in Cape Town.
 The route is strenuous but very scenic and can be enjoyed also by amateur riders as the Capetonians are known to line the roads partying and cheering every rider on.
 Chapman's Peak, however, is one of the main highlights providing stunning views.
 Beware, that the scenic drive is closed to the usual traffic on the day of the race.